ucrcsedept/course-support/module-2/module2.md

 > Note: `rm -rf` is crazy powerful.
 You can essentially break your whole system with `rm -rf /` (don't do this, you have been warned).
 So, be very careful when you use this command, as there is no undoing these deletions (notice there isn't any recycle bin).

 To prepare for the next part, lets make some directories and some files.
 We are going to create two directories called `src` and `header`, and put a `.cpp` file in each.
+Run these commands:

 ```
+mkdir module2
+cd module2
 mkdir src
 mkdir header
 cd src
 touch main.cpp
+touch example.cpp
 cd ..
 cd header
 touch example.h